 Cedar Park, TX 78630

 COLD: This year we experienced more cold weather than what we can remember in years past.
-When it is cold (at, below or around 32 degress, freezing rain, wind chill factor, etc) we try not to shot a pool but will at the discretion of the pool builder with limited to no warranty.
-The same scenario goes for this situation as stated above when it rains when it comes to delay and setbacks due to this type of weather.
+When it is cold (at, below or around 32 degrees, freezing rain, wind chill factor, etc) we try not to shoot a pool but will at the discretion of the pool builder with limited to no warranty.
+The same scenario goes for this situation as stated above when it rains when it comes to delays and setbacks due to this type of weather.

 HEAT: We know it can get HOT here in Central Texas (hence why people are getting swimming pools) but we also have to consider our valued partners who do the labor in making your Gunite pool.
 Our guys are human and not machines and the heat does get to them as well.
 It is usually 20-30 degrees hotter and about 100% humidity in the Gunite shell hole than it is outside.
 We have to take care of these valuable people.
 Sometimes it does occur that it is so hot and they are so exhausted that even though we have something scheduled it may not be able to be done due to the elements.
 We will work with you to reschedule and move what needs to be moved to accommodate properly.